Gorgias (general): Life

 After Judas Maccabeus's forces defeated the Seleucid army at the Battle of Beth Horon, they were determined to send a stronger force against him.
 According to 1 Maccabees iii.
 38, which Josephus follows ("The Antiquities of the Jews" xii.
-7, § 3), it was the governor Lysias, who had been left as regent during the absence of Antiochus in Persia, who commissioned the generals Nicanor and Gorgias, sending them with a large army to Judea; but according to 2 Maccabees viii.
-8, it was Ptolemy, governor of Coele-Syria and Phoenicia, who sent them.
-Nicanor seems to have been the commander-in-chief, although 2 Maccabees viii.
-9 describes Gorgias as "a general and a man of experience in military service".
+7, § 3), it was the governor Lysias, who had been left as regent during the absence of Antiochus in Persia, who commissioned the generals Nicanor and Gorgias, sending them with a large army to Judea.